anshrma/aws-marketplace-addon-newrelic-k8-operator/README.md

 # New Relic Kubernetes Operator from AWS Marketplace

-This document shows the steps required to use EKS AddOn from AWS Marketplace
+This document shows the steps required to use EKS AddOn from AWS Marketplace.

+**NOTE : This addon is currently supported only on X86 instance types and the support for ARM64 architecture type is coming soon**

 ## Pre-Requisites